khosronz/SLWMP-Centos/README.md

 ## Features

-- Setup a secure nginx or apache (only on Debian) config
+- Setup a secure webserver config
   - Using the strong cipherlist from https://cipherli.st
-- Debian only: Choose between Apache OR Nginx
+- NGINX suppport (On Debian you can choose between NGINX and Apache)
 - Secure your host with a Let's Encrypt certificate
 - Subdomain support
 - Multiple PHP versions (7.0, 7.1, 7.2) running as FPM service